celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 2. carName - This stores the name of the car.
 It is of type string
 3. carImage - stores the url of the car.
 Type string
 4. carDescription - car description.
 Type string
 5. price - This stores the price of the car.
-Its a number so its of type uint
+It's a number so its of type uint
 6. isUsed - This would store if the car is used or not.
 It would be a boolean type.
 True or false
 7. isSale - This keeps track of when a car is on sale or not.
 Boolean type
 8. isBought - This keeps track of when a car has been bought.
 Boolean type

-To handle multiple cars, a mapping is needed where you can access the value of a car through their key.
+To handle multiple cars, a mapping is needed where you can access the value of a car through its key.
 Just like dictionaries in python or objects in Javascript.
 To create a mapping, you use the keyword `mapping` and assign a key type to a value type.
 In this case, your key would be an integer and the value would be the struct Car we just created.